-NAV = (Value of Assets of the Fund) - (Liabilities of the Fund) - Number of Outstanding Shares of the Fund
+NAV = (Value of Assets of the Class) - (Liabilities of the Class) Number of Outstanding Shares of the Class

-The Fund's NAV per share is generally calculated by the Fund's provider of administrative services on each business day as of the close of regular trading on the New York Stock Exchange (normally 4:00 p.m.
-Eastern time) or such other times as the New York Stock Exchange or NASDAQ market may officially close.
 The Fund's investments for which market quotations are readily available are valued at market value on the basis of quotations provided by pricing sources.
-If accurate quotations are not readily available, if the Fund's provider of administrative services is unable for other reasons to facilitate pricing of individual securities or calculate the Fund's NAV, or if the Investment Adviser believes that such quotations do not accurately reflect fair value, the fair value of the Fund's investments may be determined in good faith under valuation procedures approved by the Board of Trustees.
+If accurate quotations are not readily available, if the Fund's fund accounting agent is unable for other reasons to facilitate pricing of individual securities or calculate the Fund's NAV, or if the Investment Adviser believes that such quotations do not accurately reflect fair value, the fair value of the Fund's investments may be determined in good faith under valuation procedures approved by the Board of Trustees.
 Thus, such pricing may be based on subjective judgments and it is possible that the prices resulting from such valuation procedures may differ materially from the value realized on a sale.
 Cases where there is no clear indication of the value of the Fund's investments include, among others, situations where a security or other asset or liability does not have a price source or a price is unavailable.